Giordano Bruno looms over Campo de' Fiori in central Rome.

 Giordano Bruno was a 16th-century friar, philosopher, mathematician, poet and astrologer.

-The Roman Inquisition found him guilty of denying several core Catholic doctrines and he was burned at the stake in Campo de' Fiori in 1600.
+The Roman Inquisition found him guilty of denying several core Catholic doctrines and he was burned at the stake in Campo de' Fiori on 17 February 1600.

 Today a bronze statue of a hooded Bruno acts as a popular meeting place in the centre of the square.

 In recent years the Vatican has softened its stance on Bruno, falling just short of a full pardon.

 Address Piazza Campo de' Fiori, 00186 Roma RM, Italia

 View on Map

 Piazza Campo de' Fiori, 00186 Roma RM, Italia